 “One time,” this woman told Thomas, “I said no to sex without a condom, and he held his hand over my mouth and continued doing what he was doing…he started touching me and I screamed and he said, ‘This is my house—if you scream no one will hear you.’
 I let him do it there on the couch…I didn’t want to scream and have the police come because I don’t have papers and my husband does, so I would be the one arrested.”

 Though the local police, who would theoretically respond to a call from this woman, cannot legally ask to see her immigration papers because no such law exists in New York, women like her are still too scared to report violence.
 The fact that Arizona is two time zones away makes no difference.

 “Their reluctance to report is mainly because of this culture of fear and they believe that if it happens in one state, it can happen here,” Thomas said.
 Laws akin to SB 1070 have also been passed in Alabama, Georgia, Indiana, South Carolina, and Utah, according to The New York Times.

 To many Americans, these problems may seem like sideline issues in the broader “war on women,” Dutt said.
 But if some women don’t feel safe going to law enforcement, “that is a public safety problem for all of us,” she said.

 Click here for information on Breakthrough’s “I’m Here” campaign in support of immigrant women.

-More articles in WMC Women Under Siege by Category: Immigration, International, Violence against women
+More articles by Category: Immigration, International, Violence against women

-More articles in WMC Women Under Siege by Tag: Sexualized violence, Americas, Law, Impunity
+More articles by Tag: Sexualized violence, Americas, Law, Impunity